 PD Class PD Central

-1 0,13%
+1 0.13%

-2 0,46%
+2 0.46%

-3 2,42%
+3 2.42%

-4 16,03%
+4 16.03%

-5 45,00%
+5 45.00%

 6 Default

-The Montepaschi Group has adopted one Master Scale for all types of exposures: this enables all units involved in credit management to immediately compare the risk level associated with different counterparties or portfolios; furthermore, the probabilities of default of internal rating classes were mapped against Standard & Poor's external rating scale so as to make internal risk measurements comparable to those available on the financial market.
-The table shows a breakdown by PD band - with related central PDs - identified by the MPS Group in order to allow for a significant differentiation of credit risk.

-The rating system development and monitoring activities are functionally assigned to Risk Management.
-The estimation procedure is carried out according to an internal development protocol to make sure that estimation activities are transparent and visible for the Internal Controls and Auditing departments.

-Risk Management periodically carries out monitoring/backtesting analyses on the internal models to verify their performance stability over time.
+The rating system development and monitoring activities are functionally assigned to risk management.
+The estimation procedure is carried out according to an internal development protocol to make sure that estimation activities are transparent and visible for the internal controls and auditing departments.
+Risk management periodically carries out monitoring/backtesting analyses on the internal models to verify their performance stability over time.
 Should significant vulnerabilities emerge from the analyses, model fine-tuning or 'reestimation' procedures are put in place.
 The Montepaschi Group currently has 14 rating models and one LGD model (differentiated by geographical area, type of loan, type of guarantee, guarantee coverage ratio and exposure at default) for the measurement of risk in validated regulatory portfolios.

-The internal roll-out plan over the next few years includes extending the models to all Group Business Units and other regulatory portfolios.
+The internal roll-out plan over the next few years includes extending the models to all Group business units and other regulatory portfolios.